If you are looking for innovative, durable watches for a special gift to a loved one (or yourself!), this review is for you.

 - Packaging: Limited information on packaging.

-- CSR: TIVC donates 10% of its profits from its vegan watches to support seven world-changing organizations acting for protecting the environment and animals’ welfare.
+- Environmental & Social Practices: TIVC donates 10% of its profits from its vegan watches to support seven world-changing organizations acting for protecting the environment and animals’ welfare.

 - Manufacturing: each TIVC watch is produced in a Hong Kong factory that is SA8000 certified, which ensures fair labor practices on site.
 All their timepieces are cruelty-free, and PETA certified, which guarantees that this watch company is vegan friendly.